 -

-AI is only as good as the data on which it is based.
-A clean data structure in CRM - e.g. in Dynamics 365 Customer Insights - is essential.
-Only then can AI recognize patterns, derive recommendations and act in a targeted manner.
+AI is only as good as the data it is based on.
+A clean data structure in the CRM—such as in Dynamics 365 Customer Insights —is essential.
+Only then can AI effectively identify patterns, generate recommendations, and take targeted action.

 Avoid a proliferation of tools.
-Rely on integrated platforms such as Dynamics 365 or Microsoft Copilot, which bundle data, processes and AI in one Solution - instead of many individual solutions with manual interfaces.
+Opt for integrated platforms like Dynamics 365 or Microsoft Copilot, which Solution data, processes, and AI into a single Solution —rather than relying on numerous standalone solutions with manual interfaces.

 AI is changing the way we work.
-Creatives, analysts and campaign managers need new skills - e.g. in prompting, interpreting data or reviewing the quality of AI-generated content.
-Training, exchange and transparent communication are key.
+Creatives, analysts, and campaign managers need new skills—such as in prompting, data interpretation, or quality review of AI-generated content.
+Training, collaboration, and transparent communication are key.

-Microsoft Copilot & Dynamics 365: The direct route to productive AI
+Microsoft Copilot & Dynamics 365: The Fast Track to Productive AI

-A concrete entry point: Microsoft Copilot in Dynamics 365.
-This Solution brings generative AI directly into the day-to-day work of marketing and sales - GDPR-compliant, trained on your company data, embedded in familiar processes.
+A concrete starting point: Microsoft Copilot in Dynamics 365.
+This Solution generative AI directly into the day-to-day work of marketing and sales—GDPR-compliant, trained on your company data, and embedded in familiar processes.

 Examples: